5.

 including Woodrow Wilson.

-City Council appointed him City Attorney, to the unexpired
+In 1921, City Council appointed Charles as City Attorney, to the unexpired

-term of Judge Henry Scarlett, in 1921.
+term of Judge Henry Scarlet.
 That fall, he was candidate for

 the position and was elected without opposition.
 He was re-elected,